Ironclaw Second Edition system for Foundry VTT

 The system has support for the Drag Ruler module (https://foundryvtt.com/packages/drag-ruler).
 The distance colors represent Stride (blue), Stride+Dash (green), Run (yellow) and over max distance (red).

+All world-scope settings are in sub-menus within the System Configuration menu.
 By default, certain automation options are turned off, in case they conflict with the way a GM wants to run the system.
 These can be turned on in the system configuration at their leisure.
+In addition, the system contains some client-scope settings, which can be seen in the default system settings menu.

 - Auto-calculate attack damage: When attacking with a weapon, the system will attempt to check what the potential damage with the weapon would be, based on the successes and effects, then create a chat message with that information.
 Rolls representing counter-attacks and resisted attacks can be right-clicked to resolve them, triggering a popup to input the needed data to figure out how much damage the attack ultimately causes, or in case of turning a resisted attack into a normal one (for, say, when the enemy tries and fails to counter) it just does it based on the original roll.
 The auto-calculation system has some further options to also display failed attacks by default, or to never send the effect calculations to chat by default, only when asked through the context menu.